Sylvi Listhaug: Law and order

-As Minister of Justice, Listhaug received criticism and praise for calling pedophile perpetrators “monsters.”
-Listhaug announced more legislative changes to stop pedophiles committing assaults abroad, and told reporters: “It is absolutely terrible to think that these monsters are allowed to leave our country and travel to places where poor families and poor children are exploited in the worst way.”
-Listhaug added that “we must do whatever we can to stop them.”
+As Minister of Justice, Listhaug has drawn attention for calling pedophile perpetrators "monsters," with some critics suggesting that it could mislead children in who to watch out for.
+Listhaug announced more legislative changes to stop pedophiles committing assaults abroad, and told reporters: "It is absolutely terrible to think that these monsters are allowed to leave our country and travel to places where poor families and poor children are exploited in the worst way".
+Listhaug added that "we must do whatever we can to stop them".
 She is a proponent of stripping these individuals of their passports when sentenced for this type of abuse, not allowing them to leave the country.

-She has advocated for "zero tolerance" on crime and called for more visible police, primarily in the capital of Oslo.
+She has advocated for "zero tolerance" on crime and called for more visible police, primarily in the capital Oslo.
 She has advocated for stricter punishments and harsher prison sentencing, particularly for crimes against children.
 Listhaug is opposed to capital punishment.

 Agricultural policy

-Listhaug served as Minister of Agriculture and Food from 2013 to 2015, and implemented new agricultural policies signaling a drastic change of course.
-The new policies allowed for more freely sales- and purchases of farms, while also seeking fewer and bigger, sustainable farms.
+Listhaug was Minister of Agriculture and Food from 2013 to 2015, and implemented new agricultural policies signaling a drastic change of course.
+The new policies allowed for more free sales- and purchases of farms, while also seeking fewer and bigger, sustainable farms.
 As minister, she lowered government payments to farmers, who receive one of the highest levels of government subsidies in the world, according to the OECD.
 During her tenure, the department also sought to scrap the law which makes it a duty to live on the farm.
 The changes could lead to larger farms and a more efficient food production, which the department argued would reduce the country's high food prices.

 Foreign policy

 A strong supporter of Israel with her study trip to the country during her teacher studies, Listhaug has voiced support for moving the Norwegian embassy in Israel from Tel Aviv to Jerusalem.

-Listhaug told reporters in 2017 that European nations “and their citizens need to understand the situation in Israel better,” and added that “the Progress Party has always been a supporter of Israel’s need to protect themselves in a region where you are the only democracy.”
-She made it clear that the party does not necessarily support everything the State of Israel does, but stated that “you have a right to defend your people and your borders because you live in a region that has a lot of problems.”
+Listhaug told reporters in 2017 that European nations "and their citizens need to understand the situation in Israel better", and added that "the Progress Party has always been a supporter of Israel's need to protect themselves in a region where you are the only democracy".
+She made it clear that the party does not necessarily support everything the State of Israel does, but stated that "you have a right to defend your people and your borders because you live in a region that has a lot of problems".

 During the 2016 U.S. presidential election, Listhaug stated to Verdens Gang that she tends to support the Republican Party, however, not Donald Trump.
-She made it clear that she was “no fan of Hillary Clinton”, but was concerned about Trump's statements regarding NATO and free trade.
+She made it clear that she was "no fan of Hillary Clinton", but was concerned about Trump's statements regarding NATO and free trade.
 Listhaug is noted as an admirer of Ronald Reagan.

+Listhaug endorsed the Sweden Democrats party during the 2022 Swedish general election, becoming the first Progress Party leader to do so, and supports their policies on immigration but has stated that she was not looking to build an official alliance with the party due to differences in economic policy.